jsyang/celestial/devlog/entity-component-system.md

 # Entity Component System (ECS)
 _Tags: #architecture #patterns #code_

-In progress 2018-12-22
+In progress 2018-01-20

-games are massively data-driven systems that require a software architecture to afford the game developer enough ease and flexibility to create and extend game behavior and logic, especially when the game has many types of interacting pieces
+Games are massively data-driven systems that require a balanced software architecture.
+With this, we desire to achieve:

-one common pattern used in writing logic for games is the Entity-Component-System architectural pattern. it defines a game as interactions between 3 kinds of data:
+- ease of development for creating and extending game behavior and logic
-1. game entities: the "things" of a game
+- flexibility in acccomodating many types of interacting game pieces

-2. components: the "properties" (or attributes) of a game "thing"
+The ECS architectural pattern defines a game as interactions between 3 kinds of data:
-3. systems: how the game updates "things" because of their "properties"
+1. **Entities**: common nouns, game things  (e.g. spaceships)

-## A concept re-adapted
+2. **Components**: adjectives, properties of game things (e.g. explodable)

-when creating new things, we don't always need to stick exactly to the definition of the concept that we are implementing. there is always freedom to explore and experiment with the methodology as long as the resulting product meets our high level requirements.
+3. **Systems**: sentences, how game things update when they have certain properties

-in this case, the requirement is that the game IS a game. how the logic is structured can then be considered a side-effect, rather than the cause of the how the game behaves.
+## As implemented

-for celestial combat, entities are classes, all extending a main base class `LivingEntity`.
+In CelCom, all Entities (`src/client/Entity`) are classes, all extending a main base class `LivingEntity`.
-We use classes and not POJOs (Plain-Old-Javascript-Objects) because there are times when it is more logical and convenient to call a class method than to have a separate handlers for specific actions.
+We use classes and not POJOs (Plain-Old-Javascript-Objects) because there are times when it is more logical and convenient to call a class method than to have separate handlers for specific actions.
+A prime example being `LivingEntity.assignTeamColor()`.

 These classes contain many properties, e.g. `x`, `y`, `rotation`.
-Some properties are tied to a Component, which is a JS module that contains both the flag property for it, and the handler for the entity which owns that property.
+Some properties are tied to a Component, which is a JS module that contains both the flag property for it, and the handler for the how the entity should update given that it has this property.

 A system in our implementation is at a conceptually higher level than the original ECS concept.
 Systems handle how factions operate: